Punitive Damages in Mesothelioma Lawsuits

 How Are Punitive Damages Awarded?

-The rules that dictate how punitive damages can be awarded vary by state.
-In general, it is at the discretion of the court to award them.
-The court typically awards punitive damages if the behavior of the defendant was especially harmful or if they acted with intent or wanton, willful misconduct.
+The rules governing punitive damages vary by state.
+In general, the court has discretion over them.
+The court typically awards punitive damages if the defendant’s behavior was especially harmful or if they acted with intent or wanton, willful misconduct.

 These guidelines are subjective, of course.
 In addition to assessing the defendant’s action, the court might also review similar cases to see if they resulted in punitive damages.

-Some states have laws that limit the amount of punitive damages a court can assign.
+Some states have laws that limit the amount of punitive damages a court can award.
 Most of these caps are three times the compensatory damages.
-Even without strict limits, punitive damages usually do not go over four times the amount of compensatory damages.
+Even without strict limits, punitive damages usually do not exceed four times the amount of compensatory damages.

 Are Punitive Damages Common in Mesothelioma Lawsuits?